 When police discover that a mob hitman has moved in next door to the Robbersons, they want to find out what he is up to.
 So they set up a stakeout in the Robbersons' home.
 Hard-nosed, ...
 See full summary »

-In World War II era Los Angeles, the manager of the Culver Hotel leaves his nephew in charge for a weekend.
-The nephew changes the name to the Hotel Rainbow and overbooks with royalty, assassins, secret agents, Japanese tourists, and munchkins (from the cast of _Wizard of Oz, The (1939)_).
+In 1938 Los Angeles, the manager of the Culver Hotel leaves his nephew in charge for a weekend.
+The nephew changes the name to the Hotel Rainbow and overbooks with royalty, assassins, secret agents, Japanese tourists, and munchkins (from the cast of The Wizard of Oz (1939)).
 Secret Service agent Bruce Thorpe and casting director Annie Clark find romance amidst the intrigue and confusion.
 Written by

 11 of 11 people found this review helpful.

 Was this review helpful to you?